moritzzier/tool-todosmanager-electron/README.md

 # tool-todosmanager-electron

-Todosmanager for school in written in Javascript and Electron
+Todosmanager for school written in Javascript and Electron

 ## Getting Started